How we measure agent readability

 Score bands and what they mean

-The composite ACI score runs from 0 to 100.
-Scores are normalised against observed performance across a continuously updated reference set.
-The bands below reflect meaningful thresholds in real-world citability outcomes.
+The composite score runs from 0 to 100.
+Scores are normalised against observed performance across the CovenAI corpus, which is updated as new sites are added.
+The bands below reflect meaningful thresholds in real-world agent readability outcomes.

 | Band | Score range | What it means |